exadel-inc/esl/src/modules/esl-animate/README.md

 <a name="intro"></a>

-ESL Animate is a module to animate items on viewport intersecting.
+**ESLAnimate** is a module to animate items on viewport intersecting.

 Features:
 - Add class(es) when observed elements enter viewport area